-The NVIDIA driver's kernel mode GPUDirect RDMA APIs that are used for Peerdirect support in MLNX\OFED and GPUDirect Storage are not supported on GH200 platforms when used with Linux kernels that are configured with the 4K page size.
+The NVIDIA driver's kernel mode GPUDirect RDMA APIs that are used for Peerdirect support in MLNX_OFED and GPUDirect Storage are not supported on GH200 platforms when used with Linux kernels that are configured with the 4K page size.
 These APIs are not functional and might lead to a kernel memory corruption.

-Users are strongly encouraged to move their software stack to the dma-buf APIs, which require the open-source GPU driver, Linux kernel 5.12 or later (if upstream kernel GPUDirect RDMA support for RDMA networking is required), and NVIDIA TuringTM + GPU.
-Since the dma-buf APIs work correctly on 4K page kernels, using those APIs is the ideal mitigation for this issue.
+Users are strongly encouraged to move their software stack to the dma-buf APIs, which requires the open-source GPU driver, Linux kernel 5.12 or later, and NVIDIA $\mathsf{Turing}^\mathsf{TM} + \mathsf{GPU}$.
+Since the dma-buf APIs work correctly on 4K page kernels, using the APIs is ideal mitigation for this issue.